Attorneys for People Injured in Roadway Express Trucking Accidents

 The Roadway Trucking Company was founded in Akron Ohio in 1930, providing local transported deliveries in the region.
-Just a few years earlier, the Yellow Cab Transit Company was founded in Oklahoma City, shortening the business name to Yellow Transit Co. after just two years.
-Decades later, both companies would merge.
+Just a few years earlier, the Yellow Cab Transit Company was founded in Oklahoma City, shortening the business name to Yellow Transit Co. after only two years.
+Decades later, both companies merged.

-When it comes to the representation of people injury in crashes involving Roadway Express trucks, you can be assured that Rosenfeld Injury Lawyers is committed to your success.
-Our law firm is uniquely situated to prosecute trucking accidents involving serious injuries and fatalities as we have a team of accident investigators who can be deployed at anytime.
+When it comes to the representation of people injured in crashes involving Roadway Express trucks, you can be assured that Rosenfeld Injury Lawyers LLC is committed to your success.
+Our law firm is uniquely situated to prosecute trucking accidents involving severe injuries and fatalities as we have a team of accident investigators who can be deployed at any time.
 Contact our firm for a free case review with an experienced attorney.

 From Humble Midwestern Beginnings to a North American Giant

 The Ohio-based trucking company prospered from its humble beginnings.
-As part of an expansion in 1997, the Roadway Trucking Company acquired Reamer Express extending its service all across North America from Canada to Mexico, and changed its name to Roadway Express.
+As part of an expansion in 1997, the Roadway Trucking Company acquired Reamer Express, which extended its service all across North America from Canada to Mexico.
+The company then changed its name to Roadway Express.

 In the 24 months leading up to February 2014, Roadway Express failed inspections on 878 of the 4,918 vehicles in their fleet.
 As a result, these trucks were removed from service.
 This number represents 17.9 percent of the company's entire truck fleet, just less than the 20.72 percent national average.